ansible-collections/ibm_zos_core/docs/source/modules/zos_user.rst

   adsp_attribute
-    Whether to give a user the ADSP attribute, which tells RACF to automatically protect data sets it creates with discrete profiles.
+    Whether to assign the ADSP attribute for the connection.

+    This attribute tells RACF to automatically protect data sets the user creates with discrete profiles.

     | **required**: False
     | **type**: bool